-- 180. City/district councils may find it difficult moving over to a development contributions regime if their current financial contributions policy does not easily transfer over.
+- a) Some city/district councils are finding it difficult and costly to move to a development contributions scheme based on their current funding regimes. - b) Regional councils that currently use financial contributions to assist with funding infrastructure will have to find other funding methods from April 2022, as these councils are not able to use development contributions. - 176.City/district councils may find it difficult moving over to a development contributions regime if their current financial contributions policy does not easily transfer over.
 Financial contributions can provide councils with the ability to respond to unexpected development proposals.
 This ability is important because councils are not always aware of a development proposal until the application is lodged.
-If a council has not planned for growth in an area, it may not have time available to prepare a development contributions policy once it becomes aware of the potential development. - 181.
-Further, development contribution policies can be costly for councils to implement and maintain.
+If a council has not planned for growth in an area, it may not have time available to prepare a development contributions policy once it becomes aware of the potential development. - 177.Further, development contribution policies can be costly for councils to implement and maintain.
 Particularly for councils that are not experiencing high growth, the financial cost of preparing a development contribution policy can be greater than the actual development contributions the council receives from that policy.
-For these councils, a financial contribution policy may be more economically viable as it can be incorporated into existing RMA planning and consenting processes.
+For these councils, a financial contribution policy may be more economically viable as it can be incorporated into existing RMA planning and consenting processes. - 178.Regional councils often prefer to use consent conditions that require a consent holder to avoid or mitigate environmental effects, rather than using financial contributions.
+However they are still sometimes used, for example, a financial contribution may be imposed to provide for alternative public access in the vicinity of the activity the consent is for, or at a similar location.

-13 Section 200 of the Local Government Act 2002
+12 Section 200 of the Local Government Act 2002